 “Okay, let’s get our practice uniforms on and get out on the field!”

 So we did.
 We spent the rest of seventh period practicing the new plays we’d used against Clayton Valley and Riverview.
-When we went in to shower and dress we all felt confident that we’d do well against College Park on Friday afternoon.
+When we went in to shower and get dressed we all felt confident that we’d do well against College Park on Friday afternoon.

 But the focus this week had to be on our final freshman football game.
 Principal Rodriguez had arranged for an early release for our game on Friday.
 That meant most of the kids would actually come to see us play College Park.
 We wanted to show them how good we were.
 We wanted to be the first undefeated freshman football team in the history of Wilson High.
 Like Coach Kavanaugh told us, we couldn’t afford to be overconfident because College Park had shown that they weren’t a pushover.